 Along with the usual global holidays, the MENA region also celebrates Ramadan, Eid Al Fitr, Eid Al Adha and Coptic Christmas.
 Consider running special campaigns and offers around these times to generate more interest and downloads.

 You should remember that while some countries such as the UAE or Lebanon are multilingual, most others have a strong preference for Arabic.
 It is therefore important that you localize your communications and assets to Arabic.

 7 User acquisition

 Whichever channels you rely on to acquire more users, you should also focus on building a community around your app or game.
 Given the social nature of the region, word-of-mouth and referrals continue to be strong drivers of adoption.

-‘Featuring’ is available in MENA, but achieving a top 5 spot in Google Play’s ‘New + Updated’ section requires Arabic localisation.
+‘Featuring’ is available in MENA, but achieving a top 5 spot in Google Play’s ‘New + Updated’ section requires Arabic localization.
 In Saudi Arabia, the ‘Highlights row’ can also be used – with in-stream banners available in the rest of the region.